Savvy tips for mums to get their finances in shape

 2. Save for the future and plan for the unexpected

-To reach your financial goals, planning ahead and keeping track of your finances are vital.
+Planning ahead and keeping track of your finances are vital.
 Write up a detailed and realistic budget to cover outgoing expenses, including utility, groceries, transport, loan repayments, insurance costs and school fees, etc.

 While we’re sure that you’re already trying to find ways to save on your day-to-day activities, also consider building a savings buffer in case an unexpected emergency pops up.
 Set up a separate high-interest savings account and automate the payments to ensure money is being saved on a regular basis.